Your State-by-State Guide to CPA Exam & License Requirements

 • Residency: No citizenship/residency requirement, but you must have a Social Security number

-• Education: Bachelor’s from regionally accredited college or university
+• Education: Bachelor’s or higher from regionally accredited college or university

 Massachusetts (MA)